Uniqlo teases a new collaboration for SS22 with Italian label Marni

 Where to purchase the Uniqlo x Marni collection in Malaysia?

-The Uniqlo and Marni Spring/Summer 2022 collection will be available online and in selected stores on May 26, 2022.
-Stay tuned for more updates.
+The Uniqlo and Marni Spring/Summer 2022 collection will be available online and at UNIQLO Fahrenheit88 Store on May 26, 2022.
+The collection will consist of 9 women’s items, 10 men’s items and 1 accessory.

 Who has Uniqlo collaborated with?